zackmcmurrin-dev/coolledux-linux-uploader/README.md

 Native Linux uploader for CoolLEDUX BLE LED panels.

-This project allows Linux users to upload animated GIF files directly to a CoolLEDUX display without requiring Android emulators, Windows, or the official mobile application.
+This project allows Linux users to upload animated GIF files directly to a CoolLEDUX display without requiring Android emulators or the official mobile application.

 ---